MBcode/ec/test/readme.md

 G -- compare-with --> GG[gold standard triples]
 ```

-### .md version derived from .ipynb version, with a focus on documentation only, and adding diagrams
 ### ./standard instances have been moved over[*](https://github.com/earthcube/GeoCODES-Metadata/tree/main/metadata/Dataset/json), but had schema testing, which will only be usefull for a repo-feedback dashboard
+The current mb_ are just json, w/my naming, ec/test/standard has summoned .jsonld and milled .rdf to test against
 ### the expected_urls.csv or dataset_tests.csv will get finer grain, incl all the tests a dataset will go through
+Right now I think most in standard will complete, but need to know which don't and why; will look at SR's look at this
 ### it also mentions monitoring, incl. crontab restarts and a more frequent check+log with check.py
-### added slack app w/webhook url, so nagios can be sent to ecotech channel so we have more eyes on it
+Added slack app w/webhook url, so nagios can be sent to ecotech channel so we have more eyes on it

 ### other docs started [here](https://github.com/MBcode/ec/tree/master/doc)